FreeMasen/SmartThingsEdgeDrivers/http_button/readme.md

 2022-06-01T19:36:12.784002782+00:00 INFO http_button  listening on http://192.168.1.6:35983
 ```

+### UDP Broadcast

-Alternatively, if you are planning on interacting with this driver programmatically, you can
+If you are planning on interacting with this driver programmatically, you can
 send a UDP broadcast message to the ip 239.255.255.250 on port 9887.
 In Lua that might look
 like this